-The school is now working in the Matlock and Dales Primary Partnership under the leadership of a full-time head of school and a highly experienced executive headteacher.
-Much money has been spent on improving the building and there are plans to do even more.
+The school continues working in the Matlock and Dales Primary Partnership under the leadership of a full-time head of school and a highly experienced executive headteacher.
+School leaders provide specific support for other schools in the trust around high quality early years education which is supported by high quality outdoor provision.